brite-code/brite/docs/spec/src/source-text.md

 Note: Future specification writers, be careful about reserving common nouns like `type` or `class` in {BindingIdentifier}!

 TODO: This regex is clearly not compatible with the Unicode specification.
 Neither is our implementation.
 Actually make both compatible with the Unicode specification.

+TODO: Rewrite this section after merging keywords and binding keywords.

 ### Identifier Conventions